 The teaching

-We don't.
+We don't need to do that.
 We never did.
-The door was always open.
-This is just a different entrance.
+The dharma door was always open — this is just a different entrance.

-Whether you've never sat before or you've been practicing for years and needed a different kind of home — you're welcome here exactly as you are.
+Whether you've never meditated before or you've been practicing for years — you're welcome here exactly as you are.

 This week's teaching